+[Robert: agree]

-[45] 533.29 - The bitmap corresponding to each scoreboard context control shall have the same size, WinSizeR, which that is set to the smaller of the bitmap length and the buffer size indicated in the ADDBA Response frame.
+[45] 533.29 - The bitmap corresponding to each scoreboard context control shall have the same size, WinSizeR, which that is set to as the smaller of the bitmap length and the buffer size indicated in the ADDBA Response frame.

+[Robert: agree]

 [46] 537.37 - corresponding to the affected AP which that is contained in the Basic Multi-Link element corresponding to the AP MLD

+[Robert: agree]

 [47] 538.24 - corresponding to the affected AP which that is contained in the Basic Multi-Link element corresponding to the AP MLD

+[Robert: agree]

 [48] 552.58 - corresponding to a nontransmitted BSSID (maximum possible number of BSSIDs – 1) which that is in the same multiple BSSID set as the AP.

+[Robert: agree]

 [49] 553.21 - corresponding to a nontransmitted BSSID (maximum possible number of BSSIDs – 1) which that is in the same multiple BSSID set as the AP.

+[Robert: agree]

 [50] 556.29 - consider the transmit queue for that AC as empty until any frame exists in the queue which that if transmitted, the transmitter determines, will not cause an unacceptable level of interference caused by transmission at the non-AP STA operating on the other link of an NSTR link pair that the AP or non-AP STA belongs to.

+[Robert: agree]

 [51] 571.32 - the optional features supported by an AP affiliated with an AP MLD which that is not an NSTR mobile AP MLD

+[Robert: agree]

 [52] 578.46 – A single TWT agreement is requested for the STA affiliated with the same MLD which that is operating on the indicated link

+[Robert: agree]

 [53] 587.51 - An AP shall not send a PPDU that is neither an HE PPDU nor an EHT PPDU which that carries a TRS Control subfield.

+[Robert: agree]

 [54] 589.32 - The RU_ALLOCATION parameter is set to the value indicated by the RU Allocation subfield of the TRS Control subfield and a PS160 subfield, which is determined based on the RU allocation in the EHT MU PPDU carrying the TRS control subfield according to Table 35-2 (PS160 subfield for RU allocation in EHT TRS).

+[Robert: agree – comma before which]

-[55] 606.29 - The EHT NDP Announcement frame shall be followed after a SIFS by an EHT sounding NDP, which shall be followed after a SIFS by a PPDU containing one or more EHT Compressed Beamforming/CQI frames
+[55] 606.29 - The EHT NDP Announcement frame shall be followed after a SIFS by an EHT sounding NDP.
+The EHT sounding NDP , which shall be followed after a SIFS by a PPDU containing one or more EHT Compressed Beamforming/CQI frames

+[Robert: agree]

-[56] 606.38 - The EHT NDP Announcement frame shall be followed after a SIFS by an EHT sounding NDP, which shall be followed after a SIFS by the BFRP Trigger frame.
+[56] 606.38 - The EHT NDP Announcement frame shall be followed after a SIFS by an EHT sounding NDP.
+The EHT sounding NDP, which shall be followed after a SIFS by the BFRP Trigger frame.

 [57] 618.11 - whichever exists and which that is used to determine PHY-CCA.indication

+[Robert: agree]

 [58] 624.2 - defines constraints on certain fields which that in turn are constraints on the associated PHY MIB variables.

+[Robert: agree]

 [59] 656.4 - MU-MIMO reception on an RU or MRU in an EHT TB PPDU which that consists of multiple RU(s) or MRU(s) in the entire PPDU bandwidth

+[Robert: agree]

 [60] 657.11 - MU-MIMO reception on an RU or MRU in an EHT MU PPDU which that consists of multiple RUs and/ or MRUs

+[Robert: agree]

 [61] 665.28 - MU-MIMO transmission on an RU or MRU in an EHT TB PPDU which that consists of multiple RUs and/or MRUs in the entire PPDU bandwidth

+[Robert: agree]

 [62] 677.30 - contains an OPERATING_CHANNEL parameter, which that identifies the operating or primary channel

+[Robert: looks ok, no change]

 [63] 677.35 - contains a CHANNEL_WIDTH parameter, which that identifies the operating channel width